Ełk

-The town began as a settlement of the Teutonic Order in the late 14th century and received town rights in 1445.
-In 1525 it became part of Ducal Prussia, a fief of the Polish Crown.
-In the 16th century the town developed into a regional printing and publishing centre and home to the leading Polish school in Masuria.
-In 1657, it passed fully under the control of Brandenburg-Prussia, which later developed into the Kingdom of Prussia.
-In the 1920 East Prussian plebiscite, the population voted to remain in Germany, and the town stayed part of the German state until the end of the World War II.
-After the war, the town and the surrounding region were incorporated into Poland.
+The town was founded by the Teutonic Order and settled by Poles in the late 14th century and received town rights in 1445.
+In the 16th century, it became a leading center for Polish printing and education in Masuria.
+Ełk is historically considered the capital of Masuria.

 Today Ełk is an important rail and road junction and food industry hub in north-eastern Poland, and the seat of the Roman Catholic Diocese of Ełk.
 One of the principal attractions in the area is legal hunting.

 History

 Middle Ages

 The area where the town of Ełk is located was originally inhabited by Jatvingians, a Baltic peoples, during the Early Middle Ages.
 By 1281, Skomand the last leader of the pagan Jatvingians, capitulated to the crusading Teutonic Knights, who initially were invited in 1226 by Konrad I of Masovia from the Polish Piast dynasty to put an end to the constant pagan raids into his territory.